The host OS and TNSR use separate network namespaces to isolate their networking

 When operating in a shell on the TNSR device, commands can be run in the current

-dataplane namespace.
+namespace or another namespace.
 Outside of TNSR, the shell defaults to

-Namespaces in TNSR CLI Commands.
+previously in Namespaces in TNSR CLI Commands.
 For example, using

-shell where all commands are executed in the
+starts a shell where all commands are executed in the

 When using a